Example: MHKiT-MATLAB River Module

 % Plot the polynomial curve

-plt=plot_discharge_vs_velocity(DV_curve.D,DV_curve.V,"polynomial_coeff",p.coef); % Input of Discharge vector, velocity vector, and polynomial coeficients
+plt=plot_discharge_vs_velocity(DV_curve.D,DV_curve.V,"polynomial_coeff",p.coef); % Input of Discharge vector, velocity vector, and polynomial coefficients

 % Use polynomial fit from DV curve to calculate velocity('V') from